Great Customer Service

 If, after an inspection, our termite specialists determine that you have a termite problem, we will treat your home.
 Our termite treatment includes the use of Termiticide around your home and in the soil to prevent more termites from coming inside.
 If they have spread to the inside of your walls, we will also spray foam inside your walls to prevent them from progressing further.

-Call on the Arizona Termite Specialists to Handle Your Infestation
+Call on the Chandler Arizona Termite Extermination Specialists to Handle Your Infestation

 Termites are a serious problem in Arizona.
 At Green Machine Pest Control, we take termites seriously.
 Our goal is to provide you with effective termite remediation services that you can rely on.
 We also offer a monthly termite warranty to customers who are worried about termites, but whose homes do not show active signs of termites.
 If termites do show up, as long as you pay your monthly coverage payment, your treatment is covered.